jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 ### Copy Game Assets

-Last but not least, we need to copy the Half-Life 2 assets across the Pi.
+Last but not least, we need to copy the Half-Life 2 assets to the Pi.

 From your Steam PC, download Half-Life 2 and locate the files.
 Right click on Half-Life 2 and select <em>Manage</em>, <em>Browse local files</em> to find them.

-They’re normally located in <code>/Users/<username>/Library/Application Support/Steam/steamapps/common/Half-Life 2</code>.
+(They’re normally located in <code>/Users/USERNAME/Library/Application Support/Steam/steamapps/common/Half-Life 2</code>).

 Use a USB stick or network file transfer to copy the <code>hl2</code> and <code>platform</code> folders to the newly created <code>hl2</code> directory on your Pi.